Fredrick is a miniature-garden designer and author of landscaping guides. He loves to write about garden flowers, ponds, lawns, and hedges.

-From my own experience, maintaining a backyard pond is more challenging than constructing it.
-When I had finally installed my pond, I thought I could just sit back and enjoy its benefits without spending additional time or money on it.
+In my experience, maintaining a backyard pond is more challenging than constructing it.
+When I had finally installed my pond, I thought I could just sit back and enjoy its benefits.
 I was wrong!
 I didn't know that it was the beginning of hard maintenance work.

 In this article, I will discuss how to maintain a backyard pond and care for the aquatic life.
 Read on to learn about the best practices for keeping your water feature looking lively throughout the year.

-In Brief, How to Maintain a Garden Pond and Care for the Aquatic Life
+How to Maintain and Care for a Garden Pond

 - Clean your pond regularly.